 The certificate of title may take days to complete.
-During that time, the original borrower may be able to file an objection to the sale and pay the amount owed to retain their rights to the property.
+During that time, the original borrower may, in some states, be able to file an objection to the sale and pay the amount owed to retain their rights to the property.
 This is called redeeming or repurchasing a home, but it rarely happens.
-Nevertheless, it’s a good idea to do no work on the property until you receive the certificate of title.
+Nevertheless, it’s a good idea to not dig in and start any work on the property until you receive the certificate of title.

 Benefits of Buying a Foreclosed Home

-Many but not all properties are in poor shape.
-If a homeowner dies or has a reverse mortgage that ends, a home that was maintained may be returned to the lender.
+• Not all foreclosed properties are in poor shape, as you might expect.
+If a homeowner dies or has a reverse mortgage that ends, a home that was well maintained may be returned to the lender.

-It’s possible to negotiate when buying REO properties.
-You could ask the lender to pay for a termite inspection and the appraisal, or even all the upgrades needed to bring the property up to code.
+• It can be possible to negotiate when buying REO properties.
+You could ask the lender to pay for a termite inspection, the appraisal, or even the upgrades needed to bring the property up to code.

-Because many REO properties have sat vacant and most are sold as-is, financing can be a challenge.
+• Because many REO properties have sat vacant and most are sold as-is, financing can be a challenge.
 See below for more details.

 • Fannie Mae dictates that for a conventional conforming loan, the home must be “safe, sound, and structurally secure.”

 • For an FHA, VA, or USDA loan, the home must be owner occupied (that is, not a multi-family home where you will rent out all units) and in livable condition, with a functional roof, foundation, and plumbing, electrical, and HVAC systems, and no peeling paint.

 • A standard FHA 203(k) loan includes the purchase of a primary house and substantial repairs costing up to the county loan limit.
-But relatively few lenders offer these loans, the application process is more intensive, and contractors must submit bids and complete paperwork.
+But relatively few lenders offer these loans.
+Also, the application process is more labor-intensive, and contractors must submit bids and complete paperwork.
 Mortgage rates are somewhat higher than for standard FHA loans.